disclose-framework/spec/specification/overview.md

 All Disclose endpoints MUST be served over HTTPS.
 HTTP requests MUST be rejected or redirected.

+### Freshness Verification

+Agents SHOULD evaluate `issued_at`, `expires_at`, `generated_at`, `window_start`, `window_end`, and `refresh_frequency` before relying on a signal.

+For automated Core Commerce disclosures, agents SHOULD treat a signal as stale when `generated_at` exceeds the expected refresh interval by more than 24 hours, unless the document explicitly declares a longer permitted interval.

+Manual snapshots MUST declare `publication_mode: "manual_snapshot"` and MUST NOT imply daily refresh.
+Agents SHOULD treat manual snapshots as validation or demonstration artifacts unless their own policies allow manual snapshots in production decisioning.

 ### Signature Verification

-Agents MUST verify attestation signatures before treating any attested attribute as verified.
+Agents MUST verify attestation signatures before treating any attested attribute as Signatory-attested.
 The verification flow is:

 1. Fetch the Signatory Registry and confirm the `signatory_id` is listed with `status: active`.
+2. Confirm the attested attributes are within the Signatory's `authorized_attributes`.
+3. Confirm the methodology version is within the Signatory's `methodology_versions_supported`.
-2. Fetch the Signatory's signing keys from their `keys_url`.
+4. Fetch the Signatory's signing keys from their `keys_url`.
-3. Locate the key matching `signing_key_id`.
+5. Locate the key matching `signing_key_id`.
-4. Reconstruct the canonical attestation payload.
+6. Reconstruct the canonical attestation payload.
-5. Verify the ES256 signature against the payload using the public key.
+7. Verify the ES256 signature against the payload using the public key.
-6. Confirm `attested_at` is in the past and `expires_at` (if present) is in the future.
+8. Confirm `attested_at` is in the past and `expires_at` (if present) is in the future.
+9. Check revocation status where the Signatory publishes a revocation endpoint.

 Agents MUST reject attestations that fail any step of this verification flow.